Carsten Hopstock

 Carsten Henrik Hopstock (13 March 1924 – 31 January 2014) was a Norwegian museum curator and art historian.

 Biography

-Hopstock was born in Kragerø in Vestfold og Telemark county, Norway.
+Hopstock was born in Kragerø in Telemark county, Norway.
 He was the son of pharmacist Frantz Philip Hopstock (1891–1977) and Lilly Haanshus (1887–1982).
 He graduated from the University of Oslo with the mag.art. degree (PhD equivalent) in 1953, majoring in art history and minoring in history and archaeology.
 In 1958 Hopstock married painter and writer Kirsti Marianne Nygård-Nilssen, daughter of Arne Nygård-Nilssen and Maja Refsum.
 He died in January 2014.